Tears

 دموع

-Glass produced in Al-Khalil–Hebron is part of a bountiful craft industry established in the city during the era of Roman rule in Palestine.
+These tender hand-blown glass tears are rooted in a centuries-old tradition of glass production in Al-Khalil / Hebron.
+It is part of a bountiful craft industry established in the city during Roman rule.
 Traditionally, the glass was melted using local raw materials, including sand from neighbouring villages, sodium carbonate from the Dead Sea, and colouring additives such as iron oxide and copper oxide.
 Nowadays, recycled glass is often the way to go.

 - Further reading: